Can a Tile Be Too Big?

 See the diagram showing Grout Lines with 24×24 and 30×30 tiles on the same size floors.

-Porcelain tiles starting from 30″x30″ size up to 36″x36″ size are the ones what we call large.
-Tiles, bigger than the 36″x36″ size are those that we call extra-large or jumbo-size tiles.
+Porcelain tiles starting from 30×30-inch up to 48×48-inch are the ones what we call large.
+Tiles, 63×63, 36×72, and porcelain slabs are called XL tiles.

-What size is better?
+What Size Is Better?
 Large or Extra-Large

-The most frequent question that we get from our customers is: should I buy 24″x 48″ or 30″x 30″ or go for a bigger size like 48″x48″ or 30″x60″?
-What size is more popular?
 When remodeling the floors, beside the price of the tile, the cost of the installation, along with the costs setting materials are the factor that we have to consider.
 Whereas, the cost of the tile gets higher as the size gets bigger, most contractors would charge the same for 24″x48″, 30″x 30″, and 32″ x 32″ size tiles.
-However, extra-large tiles would bring extra installation costs.
+However, 48×48 and XL tiles would bring extra installation costs.
 Because these tiles require more manpower to lay and more setting materials to level.
-Also, extra-large tiles require apps 5% more waste factor for the cuts as opposed to standard 10% waste of the larger ones.
-What we can tell from what see from our customers, large sizes are more popular than extra-large sizes for they cost less and their installation cost less.
-On the other hand, if the extra cost of installation for 30″x 60″ or 48″ x 48″ is within the budget, bigger is definitely better.
+Also, extra-large tiles require apps 20%extra tile for the waste opposed to standard 10% of the 24×48 tiles.
+If the the extra cost is within the budget, bigger tile is better.
+On the other hand, a 24×48 tile size that allows the design run through its longer side is a great way to minimize the grout lines along with its visual appeal.